light-ripple/Ripple-Auto-Installer/README.md

 ## Attention
 <b>**THIS SCRIPT IS NOT FOR LOCAL PC (localhost) AND IT IS FOR ADVANCED USERS/PEOPLE WHO WANTS TO LEARN!**</b><br>
+THIS SCRIPT GIVES YOU A BASE AND FOUNDATION IF YOU'RE WILLING TO INSTALL YOUR OWN RIPPLE INSTACE!
+YOU SHOULD TRY TO FIGURE OUT MOST OF THE THINGS BY YOURSELF.
+IF YOU FAIL THEN YOU'RE NOT QUALIFED BUT KEEP TRYING, HOPEFULLY YOU'LL EVOLVE ONE DAY.
 * ORIGIN: https://github.com/Uniminin/Ripple-Auto-Installer
 * MIRROR: https://zxq.co/Uniminin/Ripple-Auto-Installer